Elevation (novella): Plot summary

+Publication

 King announced Elevation in an interview with Entertainment Weekly on December 22, 2017.
 While talking about his recent novella Gwendy's Button Box, King said, "I've written another novella called Elevation, which is also a Castle Rock story and, in some ways, it’s almost like a sequel to Gwendy.
 Sometimes you seed the ground, and you get a little fertilizer, and things turn out."
 A small excerpt as well as the cover for the book were both unveiled by Entertainment Weekly on May 29, 2018.
 Despite King referring to Elevation as a novella, the book is billed on the cover as a novel.